Skip to main content

 These ship in the same @openchoreo/backstage-plugin package — no extra installation step.

-If you want the tabs to only appear on entities that the OpenChoreo provider synced, gate them on the openchoreo.io/component-name annotation:
+For legacy hosts that want a tab to only appear on entities the OpenChoreo provider synced, gate it on the openchoreo.io/component-name annotation:

 import { isOpenChoreoComponent } from "@openchoreo/backstage-plugin-common";